October 3, 1994: Apple CEO Michael Spindler reassures the world that Apple “is not a lame-duck company.”

 Those included a U.S. market share in the PC sector that dropped from 14.2% in 1993 to 10.8% in ’94.
 Plus, Apple’s software sales were growing more slowly than those of rival companies.

 Cupertino also faced the impending arrival of Microsoft’s Windows 95.
-For many users, it would prove a good enough Mac OS clone to let them skip spending big money on an Apple computer.
+For many people, Microsoft’s operating system would prove a good enough Mac OS clone to let them skip spending big money on an Apple computer.

 Michael Spindler: Apple’s austerity CEO